ixxhar/ixxhar/README.md

 - 🏆 BSc in Software Engineering with Honors (Gold Medalist)
 - 📜 Thesis on the software development lifecycle for ML-enabled systems

-### Personal
+### Personal Pursuits

-When not immersed in technology, I enjoy delving into classic literature, exploring the masterpieces of Russian, French, and English authors.
+When not deep in code, I enjoy reading classic literature from diverse cultures, including Russian, French, and English literary works.
+These readings enrich my perspective and inspire creativity in my technical work.

 ---